fossxo/fossxo-gdd/source/technical-design/development-tools.rst

 There are several step to building and packing the game.
 This includes, but is not limited to compiling the application, running tests, rendering the user manual, and running the packaging process.
-Additionally, the details of some of these steps are different depending on current platform.
+Additionally, the details of some of these steps are different depending the target platform.

 `cargo-make <https://crates.io/crates/cargo-make>`_ is a tool that allows build steps and workflow to be managed.
 Workflows can include: